pkkummermo/docs-testing/content/docs/openapi.md

 ## Span OpenAPI

-You can find the Span OpenAPI Spec at [https://docs.lab5e.com/span/](https://docs.lab5e.com/span/)
+You can find the Span OpenAPI Spec at [Span OpenAPI](/openapi/span/)

 ## Places OpenAPI

-You can find the Places OpenAPI Spec at [https://docs.lab5e.com/places/](https://docs.lab5e.com/places/)
+You can find the Places OpenAPI Spec at [Places OpenAPI](/openapi/places/)

 ## User OpenAPI

-You can find the Span OpenAPI Spec at [https://docs.lab5e.com/user/](https://docs.lab5e.com/user/)
+You can find the Span OpenAPI Spec at [User OpenAPI](/openapi/user/)